coffeehabit/syncthing-formula/README.md

 My shared SaltStack configuration for a secure and commercially cloudless home network.

 ## We assume the following
-* Familiarity with networking protocols.
+* Haphazard familiarity with networking protocols.
 * There exists, real or virtual, a SaltStack master server.
 * This is a home environment that consists of your "everyday devices," e.g. i386, x86_64, ARM, aka computers, running Android or debian-flavored linux.
 ** SaltStack also works on Windows and Mac devices, but this setup is personalized for Debian.
 Perhaps there could be a wrapper?